 NBA Playoffs: Heat's Starting Lineup Against Bucks

-The Miami Heat upset the Milwaukee Bucks in the NBA Playoffs last season, but they are down 2-0 to the Bucks this season.

-They will play their first game of the series in Miami on Thursday for Game 3.
+Saturday could be the end of the road for the Miami Heat for the 2021 NBA season.
+The Milwaukee Bucks possess a dominant 3-0 lead in the series, and a loss for the Heat in Miami on Saturday is the dagger.

-The Heat announced their starting lineup and the full lineup in a post below from FantasyLabs NBA.
+The Heat's starting lineup for the elimination game can be seen in a post below from FantasyLabs NBA.

-The Milwaukee Bucks are 1.5-point favorites on Thursday for Game 3 in Miami against the Heat, according to FanDuel.
+The Milwaukee Bucks are 5-point favorites on Saturday in Game 4 against the Heat in Miami, according to FanDuel.

 Related stories on NBA basketball